tdvortex/eris/eris-book/src/concepts/activities/user.md

 The user changes their personal settings.

-There is no single "update" command in Discord, but individual management actions are covered by the "Update profile" message command (right-click on user).
+There is no single "update" command in Discord, but individual management actions are covered by the "Profile > Update" message command group (right-click on user).

 This can also be executed with a PUT request to "/users/{user_id}", or by using the "updateProfile" mutation in GraphQL.

+## Delete user

+The instance deletes a user, and all of their posts, and all attachments to those posts.
+Any attempt to access these objects in the future will give a Tombstone object.

+**This action cannot be undone**.
+Use with extreme caution!

+"Person Delete Person" is the user-initiated version of this Activity, indicating that the user has voluntarily deleted their own account".
+"Instance Delete Person" is the admin version of this Activity, indicating that the account has been deleted by an instance admin.

+This is triggered by the "Profile > Delete user" either as a message command on a post by that user, or user command in Discord.
+This can also be executed with a DELETE request to "/users/{user_id}", or by using the "deleteUser" mutation in GraphQL.

+This action requires a verified Discord admin user session.

 ## Create post